 Disasters are not uncommon events, and take many forms.
 Ranging from house fires to hurricanes and floods, and from plane crashes to the events of Sept.
 11, 2001, and other acts of terrorism, disasters can rob us of our loved ones, our possessions, and our sense of well-being.
 Disasters can forever change life as we knew it, and seriously impact our ability to function.
 The mental health community recognizes that advance preparation, early intervention, and unique follow up techniques can assist those whose lives are touched by disaster.

 The Institute for Disaster Mental Health at SUNY New Paltz was founded in 2004 to prepare students, community members, paraprofessionals, and professionals in the helping fields to care for others following a disaster via evidence-based disaster mental health interventions, content, and skills.
 IDMH programs include developing and presenting professional trainings in disaster mental health; research and dissemination on training needs to improve community preparedness, and an annual conference or training that brings experts in the field to the New Paltz campus.

-Regular updates on IDMH activities can be found on our Facebook page.
-Please click the link in the box on the upper right of this page to check for the latest news.
+Regular updates on IDMH activities can also be found on our Facebook page.